yorkeyao/DataCV2024/README.md

 The target domain consists of real-world images from 100 regions in the world.
 In total, there are 21871 images.
 We have provided region camera index information for both source and target training sets.
  - For the training set, it contains 15,368 images.
  - For the test A set, it contains 2,134 images.
  - For the test B set, it contains 4,368 images.
-The test B set will be researved for final ranking.
+The test B set will be reserved for the final ranking.

-The source pool comprises datasets from six existing sources: ADE, BDD, Cityscapes, COCO, VOC, Detrac, and KITTI.
+The source pool comprises datasets from seven existing sources: ADE, BDD, Cityscapes, COCO, VOC, Detrac, and KITTI.
 We have standardized the labeling format to match that of COCO, and filtered out labels that are not related to vehicles.
 In total, the collection contains 176,491 images.

 The challenge dataset split is organized as follows:
 ```